 This year we will be serving our Christmas Eve Dinner guests (old friends, immediate family and additional boyfriends, girlfriends, ex-spouses and the like) the following menu:

-- Insalata di rinforzo (Neapolitan boiled cabbage, Kalamata olive and anchovy salad)
+Insalata di rinforzo (Neapolitan boiled cabbage, Greek olives and anchovy salad)

-- Panettone, Pandoro and mixed nuts, dried fruits
+Panettone, Pandoro and mixed nuts, dried figs and dates

 But Natale here in Italy is a two-day celebration, so...